 By 2013, that number had grown to over 300,000 English students in China (about the size of the entire US population), this market in then worth about $4.5 billion dollars.

 Technavios analysts forecast the ELT (English Language Training) market in China to grow at a CAGR of 21.93% during the period 2017-2021.
 The last trend showing a gain of interest in 2nd and 3rd-tier cities.
-The reason to this trend is rather simple, the competition in 1st tier city is way too fierce with organizations in place for years.
+The reason for this trend is rather simple, the competition in 1st tier cities is way too fierce with organizations in place for years.

-One of the major drivers for this market is the development of online training center.
-Nevertheless, the popularity of free online platform or open source is a threat to the growth of the market.
-Open source such as Duolingo free of cost up to intermediate level and easy of access will force classic language training schools to change their model.
+One of the major drivers for this market is the development of an online training center.
+Nevertheless, the popularity of free online platforms or open source is a threat to the growth of the market.
+Open source such as Duolingo free of cost up to intermediate level and ease of access will force classic language training schools to change their model.

-Despite the development of new resources, studies estimate that at least 100,000 English teachers are currently needed in China, and this number should slightly increase over the next few years.
-This is a challenge for the government that will have to find way to attract always more qualified teachers.
+Despite the development of new resources, studies estimate that at least 100,000 English teachers are currently needed in China.
+This number should slightly increase over the next few years.
+This is a challenge for the government that will have to find ways to attract always more qualified teachers.

-As the age for learning English in public school has changed from 12 years old to 9 years old, the students of private English training school are also getting younger opening new opportunities for business to come up with adapted program.
+As the age for learning English in public school has changed from 12 years old to 9 years old, the students of private English training schools are also getting younger opening new opportunities for businesses to come up with adapted programs.
 As a result, you’ll see kids as young as 4 following English kinder garden class.
-Disney English for instance has seen classes aimed at toddlers and preschoolers are one of the biggest areas of growth.
+Disney English, for instance, has seen classes aimed at toddlers and preschoolers are one of the biggest areas of growth.